-Kelly Group operates a supplier policy and maintains a preferred supplier list.
-We conduct due diligence on all suppliers before allowing them to become a preferred supplier.
+Kelly Group operates a supplier and subcontractor policy and maintains a preferred supplier and subcontractor list.
+We conduct due diligence on all suppliers and subcontractors before allowing them to become a preferred supplier or subcontractor.
 This due diligence includes an online search to ensure that a particular organisation has never been convicted of offenses relating to modern slavery.

-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Our internal policies reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+We remain fully committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+Our anti-slavery statement and our internal policies reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-As part of our initiative we try to identify risks to workers in our supply chain, by regularly refreshing the due diligence we carry out on our key suppliers before we engage them, and through the ongoing supplier management processes we have in place.
+As part of our initiative we try to identify risks to workers in our supply chain, by regularly refreshing the due diligence we carry out on our key suppliers and subcontractors before we engage them, and through the ongoing supplier and subcontractor management processes we have in place.

-When selecting our suppliers, price is not our only driver.
-We are committed to buying quality products and services from ethical suppliers and part of measuring this involves assessing the approach a potential supplier takes to its people and the workers in its own supply chain.
+When selecting our suppliers and subcontractors, price is not our only driver.
+We are committed to buying quality products and services from ethical suppliers and subcontractors and part of measuring this involves assessing the approach a potential supplier or subcontractor takes to its people and the workers in its own supply chain.